A Message to Patients

 Caring for you means doing our part to keep you safe during your office visit.

-- Staff are conducting pre-screenings and in-office screenings for all patients and visitors, including daily temperature checks of all visitors and staff.
+- Staff are conducting self-screenings and in-office screenings for all patients and visitors.

 - All patients, visitors, and staff are expected to wear face coverings.
 PPE will be used and properly disposed of in higher-risk interactions.